-Every off-centered position in the Icosa — every Guardsman, every Wasteland, every Exile in the Mist — has a named path leading toward center.
+Every off-centered position in the Icosa — every Gatekeeper, every Wasteland, every Exile in the Mist — has a named path leading toward center.
 These paths are not abstractions.
-They are specific transformations: the Guardsman learning to lower the visor, the Tundra beginning to thaw, the Statue beginning to move.
+They are specific transformations: the Gatekeeper learning to allow what arrives, the Tundra beginning to thaw, the Statue beginning to move.

 The mythic frame treats centering as homecoming: the homeland exists, the person belongs there, and the path has been walked before.
 Growth is not self-improvement.
 It is the return to a place that was always yours.